 3. Hypothetical questions

 While behavioral questions refer to the caregiver’s past actions, hypothetical questions look at possible future situations.
 “What would you do if your client didn’t want to take her medication?”
 “How would you react if your client began to shout at you?”
-These questions measure how the caregiver’s past experience could be applied to their future work and determine if they would act appropriately in a difficult situation.
+These questions measure how the caregiver’s past experience could be applied to their future work in the home care industry and determine if they would act appropriately in a difficult situation.

 4. Skills questions